nilsiker/nilsiker.github.io/content/blog/using-rust-in-minimal-container-images/index.md

 Thanks to the performance Rust provides and the virtually weightless `scratch` image, cloud compute and storage costs are so low they're negligible.

-Below I'll outline a quick and concise walkthrough of just that.
-Let's get started!
+Using a small web application as an example, I'll go through a quick and concise of example of how to get started!

 > 🙋🏼 This is a bit of an outlier - I won't be shoehorning any gamedev into this one.
 This is a quick post about a minimal Rust containerization example!